opencog/opencog/opencog/openpsi/README.md

         (Present value = 0 or 1)
     STIcga = short-term-importance of the psi-rule (Present value = 1)

-XXX FIXME -- this needs fixing, as contexts may contain variables whose groundings can carry over into the action.
-In addition, it is extremely inefficient if there are many rules; thus the DualLink can be (should be) used to narrow down the search for contextts.
-A crude prototype of this has been implemented in the nlp/aiml subsysgtem, and needs to be generalized and ported over here.
+4. Action Selection bugs.
+XXX FIXME -- The current implementation has multiple implementation issues.
+These include:

+ * If a context contains variables that also appear in the action, then these are not handled correctly.
+For example, if the context is "variable $X is flying towards me", and the action is "catch variable $X", the current satisfiability code can determine if the context holds true, by grounding variable $X, but that grounding is not passed to the action.
+That is, when the action is executed, teh variable $X is not known/grounded.

+ * The default action selector is extremely inefficient if there are more than a few hundred rules, as it attempts to find and work with all of them.
+This overhead can be avoided by using the DualLink for narrowing the search for applicable contexts.
+There is a protottype showing the DualLink in action, in the nlp/aiml subsystem.
+(There are more than 100K AIML rules; the DualLink narrows these down to the handful of rules applicable to the current context).
+This code needs to be prted here.

-4. action execution and goal evaluation:
+5. Action execution and goal evaluation
-  * After the rules are selected, then the action and goals are extracted.
+  * After a set of rules are selected, then the actions and goals attached to these rules are extracted.

-    During the goal extraction, every goal that is related through the action are choosen.
+  * Given a set of actions, all goals that associated to these actions are located (even if those goals belong to rules that did not trigger in the current context).
+The idea here is that performing the action may advance those goals, even though those goals were not a part of the selected rules.

   * Related/associated goals are those that are the implicand of the psi-rules that have the given action in the implicand.
 That is, if